marcoFroe/uibk_hpc_25/proseminar/07/submission/report.md

  Debugging was done using sanitizers for addresses and the `MUST` tool.
 Both without affect since the sanitizers referred to read/write operation by `MPI` intern functions to a `nil` address.
 The output of `MUST` once indicated a mismatch between communication calls, which is somehow the point when using RMA.
 Another time nothing at all was reported, neither that the program worked not that it failed. (*Spoiler: It failed.*)

+ Also, a multiple AI tools where consulted to spot issues.
+All of them did not spot any relevant communication errors inside the code, they mainly hypothesized common errors with RMA that are not present in our implementation.

 ### Implementation:
  We used our naive parallel implementation from the last exercise sheet and replaced the `MPI_AllGather(...)` calls with `MPI_Get(...)` calls inside of windows guarded by `MPI_fence(...)`.